ademing/nebraska-code-2021/README.md

 ### What we've been through at Buildertrend

-* [ ] Does it make sense to cover the mistakeks at Buildertrend
+* [ ] Does it make sense to cover the mistakes at Buildertrend
   * Teams too large
   * Strong devs becoming team leads
   * Too junior